Which Of The Following Quantities Has Units Of A Velocity

 Conclusion

-In summary, several physical quantities share units of velocity, meaning they are expressed in terms of distance per unit time.
+The short version: several physical quantities share units of velocity, meaning they are expressed in terms of distance per unit time.
 These include speed, tangential speed, wave velocity, drift velocity, escape velocity, and terminal velocity.
 While other quantities like acceleration, momentum, force, energy, and angular velocity are related to velocity, they have different units.
 A clear understanding of these units and the relationships between these quantities is fundamental to physics and engineering, allowing for accurate calculations and practical applications in various fields.